go-mate/go-commit/README.md

 go-commit config -c /path/to/go-commit-config.json
 ```

-See the [configuration examples](internal/examples/) with advanced use cases.
+See the [configuration examples](internal/examples/) on advanced use cases.

 ## Recommended Aliases